HectorGBoissier/CSC8566_IOT_Fall2022/LWM2M/README.md

 - Maven Install

 The steps in the tutorial to download and unpack the latest maven tarball were followed as indicated.
-When setting up the environment variable, I went straight to step *vii* from step *iv* since I downloaded the same maven version in the same download directory.
+However, when setting up the environment variable, I skipped from step *iv* to step *vii* since I downloaded the same 3.8.6 maven version and I knew the download directory was the same as the tutorial.
 Here is the result of testing the maven installation with
     ```
     mvn -v